ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 ### firstSignificantSubdomainCustom {#firstsignificantsubdomaincustom}

 Returns the first significant subdomain.
-Accept customs TLD list name.
+Accepts customs TLD list name.

 Can be useful if you need fresh TLD list or you have custom.